wtetzner/KallistiOS/utils/makeip/README.md

 any Dreamcast discs.

-`IP.BIN` file is used for making selfboot (**MIL-CD**) discs for **Sega Dreamcast** softwares.
+`IP.BIN` file is used for making selfboot (**MIL-CD**) discs for **Sega Dreamcast** software.
 When the file is inserted in the bootsector of a disc, the bootstrap program (`IP.BIN`) will execute the main program stored on the file system which is often named `1ST_READ.BIN`.
 Please note, the `IP.BIN` file is not needed on the file system as it's inserted in the bootsector.